Harburg seaport industrial and commercial area

 Mauser-Werke GmbH (Mauser Packaging Solutions)

-Mauser-Werke GmbH is part of Mauser Packaging Solutions, which specialises in the production of industrial packaging at the industrial site in Harburg seaport.
+Mauser-Werke GmbH is part of Mauser Packaging Solutions, which specialises in the production of industrial packaging at the industrial site at the Harburg seaport.
 The product range includes plastic packaging, fibre drums, steel drums and intermediate bulk containers (IBCs).
 The company also offers take-back and reconditioning of this packaging, which is an essential part of its sustainable business model.
-The Mauser plants are part of a global network that employs more than 11,000 people at over 180 locations.
+The Mauser plants are part of a global network that employs more than 11,000 individuals at over 180 locations.
 They supply customers from the chemical, petrochemical, agricultural, pharmaceutical and food industries.
 The site in Harburg plays an important role in the regional production of packaging solutions and contributes to supplying these industries with specialised products.

 Scrap recycling plant from TSR Germany in Harburg seaport